vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 A package maintainer is an individual that owns the package configuration for software deployed in Tanzu Community Editon.
 A package may have one to many package maintainers associated with it.
 This document covers key sections on:

 * How to contribute a package
-* Expections of package maintainers
+* Expectations of package maintainers

 ## Contributing a Package